Owez/yark/CONTRIBUTING.md

 When Yark is built into the app, it uses the `yark` library so all the logic works and builds the webpages from `yark-pages` for the [SvelteKit](https://kit.svelte.dev/)-based GUI.
 The app itself contains an API which these webpages connect to.

 ## Conventions

+### Ports

+Yark uses some pre-defined ports that we assume certain things to *probably* be running on.
+Everything ideally in development and production should be ran on the following ports:

+- Development API: `7665`
+- Production API: `7666`
+- GUI Application: `7667`

+We differentiate these because the application actually runs two APIs in development: a standalone development one and the one integrated as a [sidecar](https://tauri.app/v1/guides/building/sidecar) into the core application.
+In development mode we just ignore the one running as a sidecar because it's harder to debug and use the nice standalone one.
+In production only the sidecar API is used.

+TODO: ts check with https://discord.com/channels/616186924390023171/1072473736797765642/1072475213285040160 then run

 ### Branches